unologin/node-sdk/README.md

 const unologin = require('@unologin/node-api');

 // user token may be retrieved using
-// userToken = res.locals.unologin.user in express
+// userToken = unologin.express.getUserToken(res) in express handlers

 // returns Promise<UserDocument> (see types)
 // which includes all information the user